Priyanshusingh3192/AutoComplete-API-System/README.md

-**1. Systematic Approach to Discovering API Behavior** To understand how the API functions, I adopted a systematic and exploratory approach:
+**1. Systematic Approach to Discovering API Behavior** To understand how the API functions, I used a systematic and exploratory approach:

 **Step 1: Initial API Testing**
 I started by querying the API with an empty prefix ("") to see how it responds and after that i queried diff prefixes like - "a", "aa", "aab", "abc" etc.